1) HONR 100 3 credit hours

 This seminar course will examine the link between science fiction and "real" science.
 Students will explore how science fiction influences actual technological possibilities and affects societal attitudes.
 The primary focus of this class will be the social, ethical and moral issues surrounding the real science presented in the works of Michael Crichton.
 Students will learn the basics of scientific research, writing, and ethics.
 In addition, they will also be given the opportunity to participate in group panels, group collaboration, brainstorming, and presentations.
 Scientific, creative and critical thinking will be emphasized.

-Instructor: Dr. Geoffrey Klein Associate Professor of Chemistry
+Instructor: Dr. Geoffrey Klein, Associate Professor of Chemistry and Vice Provost

 HONR 100: Themes from the Bible and the Qur'an